crashoverride777/swifty-ads/README.md

 This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded videos so they are always ready to show.

+NOTE: I recently spoke to app lovin support and it seems that they do not support tvOS anymore.
+I only included the app lovon code for tvOS because adMob does not support it.
+I will remove the code in the next uodate.

 # Cocoa Pods

 I know that the current way of copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
 The only problem I have with this repository is the requirement of 3rd party SDKs, so it will not be as easy to do compared to my other repositories.